waleedelfieky/Turtles_Control_Assigment/README.md

 # Turtles_Control_Assigment

-this Assignment purpose is to drive two turtles in a frame with user interaction so the user can decide which turtle to control upon and then in which linear and angular velcoites will they be directed
+This assignment aims to control two turtles within a frame through user interaction.
+The user can decide which turtle to control and specify the linear and angular velocities for its movement.

 <div>

 ![1](https://github.com/user-attachments/assets/f40b2cd4-be52-4b43-b66a-a4c52167df37)